thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 Jesus came not just to offer forgiveness - but to proclaim and establish the reign of God.
-At the heart of His message was the declaration that God's Kingdom had broken into the world through Him - a present spiritual reality with a future global fulfillment.
+At the heart of His message was the declaration that God's Kingdom had broken into the world through Him - a present spiritual reality with a future global fulfilment.

 :::note[The kingdom of God has come near]